Once a character starts to laugh, all those around him start to laugh as well.

 Truth in Television (particularly in instances of Corpsing), but useful in fiction for getting a group some release from tension.
 Also, when a proud character is humiliated, this lets the crowd join together against him.
 A character who has been driven into a corner may utilize this as well in an attempt to stall for time or to get their attackers to let their guard down, or both.

 A character who does not join in is separate in some way — this may be good, because the humor is unsuitable, or bad, because he's too proud to see the humor.
 It can result in an attempt to fake it.

-- Hajime Saito does this in his fight against Usui after deducing that the later Becoming the Mask has become complacent regarding his vendetta against Shishio.
+- In Rurouni Kenshin, Hajime Saito does this in his fight against Usui after deducing that the latter Becoming the Mask has become complacent regarding his vendetta against Shishio.
 Of course, after laughing together like madmen, Usui tells him to shut up, stating that it's not even funny.